Animal Care Standards and Oversight

 Within our operations, we follow many standards, codes and best practices, including:

-Maple Leaf Foods is the first company in Canada to move to full, annual on-farm Canadian Pork Excellence and PigCARE program audits that include animal-based measures.
+Maple Leaf Foods was the first company in Canada to move to full, annual on-farm Canadian Pork Excellence and PigCARE program audits that include animal-based measures.

 Our commitment to education and training